nplutt/aws/examples/angular_pipeline/README.md

         - dist/*
 ```

-Now that the Angular application has been modified to run in AWS Codebuild we must now create the AWS infrastructure
+Now that the Angular application has been modified to be built in AWS Codebuild we must now create the AWS infrastructure
-needed for this example.
-The resources that need to be created are a S3 bucket for hosting the Angular application,
+needed for this tutorial.
+The resources that need to be created are an S3 bucket for hosting the Angular application,
-an S3 bucket for holding build artifacts, and a Codebuild build.
+an S3 bucket for storing the build artifacts, and a Codebuild build.
+Below are the cloudformation templates for creating
+all of the necessary resources.

-Static Web Hosting S3 Bucket Cloudformation Template
+##### Static Web Hosting S3 Bucket Cloudformation Template
+This template creates an S3 bucket that is accessible to the world and is specially configured for hosting static web
+assets.
+This configuration sets the Angular app's `index.html` file to be the default asset that is returned to users.

 ```javascript
 {
     "AWSTemplateFormatVersion": "2010-09-09",